-Virgin Orbit had new rocket engine test stands and a solvent cleaning operation permitted in 2019.
-TAC emissions are from kerosene fuel combustion and isopropyl alcohol solvent use.
-The prioritization score showed a "low priority" risk to the public; therefore, they are not expected to present a significant health risk.
+Virgin Orbit applied for a new rocket engine test stand Authority to Construct (ATC) in 2020.
+TAC emissions are expected to result from RP-1 fuel combustion.
+RP-1 fuel is a refined form of kerosene.
+The prioritization score showed "low priority"; therefore, new test stand is not expected to present a significant health risk to the community at large.